Abu Hamza: High Court judge halts extradition to the US

 A Home Office spokesman said: "The European Court of Human Rights ruled there was no bar to the extradition of these men.

-"We will continue working to ensure they're handed over to the US authorities as soon as possible".'No violation'
+"We will continue working to ensure they're handed over to the US authorities as soon as possible".

 The European court's decision meant that Abu Hamza and the four others were facing trials in the US after delays going back to the late 1990s.